How to get a free 6 night hotel stay in Disney World

 If you’re willing to stay in a hotel that is off Disney property, there are many options managed by several different loyalty programs in the Orlando area including Hilton, Hyatt, and Marriott.
 These are definitely options to look into if you already have points in a program.
 But if you want to stay on Disney property, Starwood Preferred Guest is the program that can make this happen.

-In this post, I will discuss the SPG resorts that are on Disney property and assume that you are starting from zero miles and points (in any program)
+In this post, I will discuss the SPG (now Marriott) resorts that are on Disney property and assume that you are starting from zero miles and points (in any program)

 Starwood Preferred Guest in Disney World

 There’s only one hotel loyalty program that will get you a free stay at a hotel that is considered an official Disney hotel.
 That program is Starwood Preferred Guest (SPG).
 SPG points are called Starpoints.
 Besides hotel stays at Starwood properties, Starpoints can be earned from the welcome bonus from the SPG card from Amex as well as everyday spending on the SPG card.